petersgiles/tabs/tabdocs/docs/decemberists/make-you-better.md

 And won't it all just come around to make you
 G                       D              A
 Let it all un-break you to the day you met her
              G
 But it'd make you better
               Bm*    D*  G*
-It'd make you better﻿
+It'd make you better

 Fade out with intro